antoniocigna/BilingBuilder/README.md

 ## Output files
 It creates two html output files:
-1. interactive bilingual text
+1. interactive bilingual text:
     each sentence of the source text is preceded by two buttons:
       * the first button (the red one) shows the translation of the sentence if pressed
       * the second button (the green one) hide the source sentence if pressed
-2. printable bilingual text
+2. printable bilingual text:
    each sentence is followed by its translation

 ## Input